richafnu/Viva/Viva/glint/setup/team-effectiveness-survey.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 10/17/2024
+ms.date: 2/27/2025
 ---

 # Set up a Viva Glint Team Effectiveness Survey

 The bulk of modern work is team-based.
 While organizations rely heavily on teams to get work done, few have measurements to evaluate the components of what makes an effective team.
-Most organizations focus on *individual* performance instead of seeking to understand what contributes to high *team* performance.
+Most organizations focus on *individual* performance, instead of seeking to understand what contributes to high *team* performance.
 For organizations to realize their full potential, shift the focus from who is on the team, to how they work together.

 Microsoft Viva Glint’s Team Effectiveness Survey is a diagnostic assessment that shows how teams are working and communicating.
 Survey results provide guidance to enhance collaboration and productivity.
 Team Effectiveness surveys focus on assessing team dynamics, collaboration, and overall team performance.
 The objective is to understand team strengths, identify areas for improvement, foster a high-performing culture, and enhance employee satisfaction and productivity.